 Q. When can I start planting my garden?

 A. The Park District will notify you when the community garden is ready.
 This usually happens early May, and planting will be able to begin by mid-May.
 Renters will be notified when the garden will be available to begin planting.
 All plants must be removed in November.
 Any material remaining after the determined date will be discarded after this date.
 Please remove all stakes, poles, and other items.

 Q. Will there be water available at the community garden?

 A. Indianwood and Boat Docks locations have water lines that use hose systems.
-The Park District will supply two tanks of water that can be used to water your plants.
+The Park District will supply a tank of water at Hartmann Park location that can be used to water your plants.
 There will not be any watering containers available, so you will need to bring your own.

 Q. Can I use any herbicides or pesticides in my garden plot?